jqcorreia/kardan/README.md

 _Setups the isolated development environment for the D programming language._

-Kardan uses the CoreOS platform as the foundation to configure the development environment for the D programming language.
-The resulting development image is based on Ubuntu 12.04 and contains the latest versions of the D compilers – dmd and ldc –, the dub package manager and many helper utilities.
+Kardan uses the [CoreOS](https://coreos.com/) platform as the foundation to configure the development environment for the D programming language.
+The resulting development Ubuntu image is built with [Docker](https://www.docker.io/) and contains the latest versions of the D compilers (dmd and ldc) the dub package manager and many helper utilities.

+## Prerequisite

+You must have [Vagrant](vagrantup.com) installed in your host system.
+See installation instructions for more details: [Install Vagrant](https://docs.vagrantup.com/v2/installation/).

 ## Usage